kruksik-dev/ElectricCircuitSim/README.md

 ---

+## 📜 Documentation

+For detailed documentation, visit our [Read the Docs page](https://electriccircuitsim.readthedocs.io).

+---

 ## 🧑‍💻 Usage Example

 Here’s how you can use the Electric Circuit Simulator to analyze an RL circuit with different generators.